Meaning of Ordination

 Some individuals may have a desire to withdraw from the Social Security System by virtue of being an ordained minister.
 This is allowed under certain circumstances; however it is strongly advised that individuals do not withdraw from the Social Security System.
 The Social Security System is far more than a retirement program.
 It is an insurance program for disability and benefits to the individual, spouses and children.
 If you research the costs of such insurance you will learn that the Social Security System is well worth the investment and payments are investments.
 There are strict guidelines involved in withdrawing from the Social Security System and one such requirement is that you give up all of the benefits to which you may be entitled by virtue of the payments you may have already made over the course of your working life.
 I would advise no one to withdraw from the system.

-There are two fine examples of resource books to help you understand the benefits and responsibilities under the law for ministers.
-There are other publishers, but we strongly advise individuals to purchase the following: Zondervan Ministers Tax and Financial Planning Guide, and Zondervan Tax and Financial Planning Guide for Churches and Nonprofits.
-Both are available in our bookstore.
-You really must have these two books to understand what is expected of you under the laws for reporting ministerial income and filing for the advantages provided to ministers under the tax code.
+To help you understand the benefits and responsibilities under the law for ministers, we strongly advise individuals to order a copy of the Zondervan Ministers Tax and Financial Planning Guide, which is available in our bookstore.
+This valuable resource explains what is expected of you under the laws for reporting ministerial income and filing for the advantages provided to ministers under the tax code.

 You must be actively engaged in the performance of the duties of a minister in your belief system.
 Saying a prayer before meals is not sufficient to claim benefits under the tax code.
 Reasonableness has to be understood by the individual and it IS understood and enforced by the IRS.